-Ireland is home to a fleet of small flat-bottomed craft known as Cots, used to fish the upper reaches of our tidal estuaries.
+Ireland is home to a fleet of small flat-bottomed craft known as Cots, used to fish the upper reaches of tidal estuaries.
 While varieties are found on most Irish rivers, the use of Cots is particularly strong on the rivers of the south east.
-On the River Barrow, Cots were mainly engaged in an ancient form of fishing called snap netting, carried out by a pair of Cots working together.
-Up-river the Cots were also used for trapping eels and hunting.
+On the River Barrow, Cots were mainly engaged in an ancient form of fishing called snap netting, carried out by a pair of boats working together.
+Up-river Cots were used for trapping eels and hunting.
+A total of 7 Cots was recorded during the surveys; five on the River Barrow in 2016 and two at Belturbet on the Shannon-Erne System in 2017.

-While preserving traditional forms of fishing, the river Cots of the south east are also a focus for the continuity of a great range of traditions within their communities.
-They are a catalyst for the transmission of knowledge and awareness of the rivers, fishing, boat building and associated crafts, and the oral traditions associated with the fishery.
+While preserving traditional forms of fishing, the use of Cots is a focus for the continuity of a great range of traditions within their communities.
+They are a catalyst for the transmission of knowledge and awareness of the rivers, fishing, boatbuilding and associated crafts, and the oral traditions associated with the fishery.

-The revival of cot racing in many places has strengthened community involvement in the boats and the rivers.
-In Graiguenamanagh, the lines of a legendary racing cot from the early 20th century, The Green Diver, were used to make a template for building a new 14 strong racing fleet.
-The three Barrow Cots recorded in the survey are from this fleet.
+The revival of Cot racing in many places has strengthened community involvement in the boats and the rivers.
+In Graiguenamanagh, the lines of a legendary racing Cot from the early 20^{th} century, The Green Diver, were used to make a template for building a new 14 strong racing fleet.
+The three Barrow Cots recorded at Graiguenamanagh in the survey are from this fleet.

 Various styles of Cots were used further up the Barrow.
-Around Athy quite substantial Cots were used as tenders and lighters (small cargo boats used in shallow waters, especially for ferrying goods to and from larger ships).
+Around Athy quite substantial Cots were used as tenders and lighters; i.e. small cargo boats used in shallow waters, especially for ferrying goods to and from larger ships.
 An initiative by the Athy Enterprise Board recently had four Cots built which are now available for hire.
-The cot that provided the template for these new boats was originally used at

-Cassidy's Brewery in Monasterevin, Co Kildare.
+The boat that provided the template for these new boats was originally used at Cassidy's Brewery in Monasterevin, Co Kildare.
 A search for Cots that were used by farmers along the Barrow branch of the Grand Canal proved fruitless, but two GRP tenders were found at traditional crossing places.